Last Updated: November 20, 2017

 If at any time you decide you do not want us to retain any personal information we collected from you when you registered on our website, or otherwise collected about you from others as described in Section 2 of this Policy, you may request we delete your information.
 Instructions for contacting us are provided in Section 6 of this policy.
 Of course, once we delete your information you will no longer be registered with us and you will not have access to the services that are only available through registration.
 As noted above, even if you are not registered with us we collect Navigation and click-stream data, HTTP protocol elements, and search term data, which helps us to optimize the browsing experience.
 This data is not personally identifiable if you are not registered on the website.

 You may opt-out of receiving marketing messages from Forcepoint or its business partners without de-registering with us.
-To opt out of receiving marketing messages please send an email to email@example.com and requesting to opt out.
+To opt out of receiving marketing messages please send an opt out email to email@example.com.
 Please note that, by opting out, you acknowledge and agree that you will not receive emails concerning upgrades and enhancements to Forcepoint products.
 However, we will continue to send you services-related (non-marketing) communications in connection with the administration of your organization's account and products or services that you have requested from Forcepoint on behalf of your organization.

-6. YOUR RIGHTS: ACCESSING AND CHANGING YOUR PERSONAL INFORMATION*
+6. YOUR RIGHTS: ACCESSING AND CHANGING YOUR PERSONAL INFORMATION3

 You may also make changes by writing to Forcepoint at: